swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 ## Effect on API resilience

-Types that conform to this protocol will always succeed at member lookup (`x.foo` will always be accepted by the compiler): members that are explicitly declared in the type or in a visible extension will be found and referenced, and anything else will be handled by the dynamic lookup feature.
+Types with this attribute will always succeed at member lookup (`x.foo` will always be accepted by the compiler): members that are explicitly declared in the type or in a visible extension will be found and referenced, and anything else will be handled by the dynamic lookup feature.